Not Just Ronan Farrow: NBC News Killed My Rape-Allegation Story Too

 Sil Lai Abrams writes about how her story detailing rape allegations against Russell Simmons and A.J.
 Calloway was killed by NBC News—mirroring Ronan Farrow’s Weinstein exposé.

-In the days leading up to the publication of Catch & Kill, Ronan Farrow’s blockbuster account of his dealings with NBC News, I have been struck by the company’s insistence that Ronan didn’t have the Harvey Weinstein story in the bag.
+In the days leading up to the publication of Catch and Kill, Ronan Farrow’s blockbuster account of his dealings with NBC News, I have been struck by the company’s insistence that Farrow didn’t have the Harvey Weinstein story in the bag.
 I don’t believe a word of what it says because in 2018, the network killed my #MeToo story that was being reported by MSNBC host Joy-Ann Reid.
-Incredibly, a year after NBC botched Farrow’s reporting on Harvey Weinstein, they had the audacity to do it again.
+Incredibly, a year after NBC botched Farrow’s reporting on Harvey Weinstein, it had the audacity to do it again.

 In November 2017, I told Joy about my experience of being raped by Russell Simmons in 1994.
 I also shared that in 2006, former Extra co-host A.J.
 Calloway sexually assaulted me in his car and was subsequently arrested for his crime.
 When Joy and I first spoke, Russell had already been accused of rape by Keri Claussen Khalighi.
-In fact, she appeared as a guest on the now-defunct NBC show, Megyn Kelly Today.
-However, I would be the first woman to allege they had been sexually assaulted by Calloway.
-When NBC chose to squash my story, it not only abdicated its obligation to report news, it provided cover for a man who would later be accused of serial rape and sexual assault when my story was eventually published by The Hollywood Reporter the following summer.
+In fact, she appeared as a guest on the now-defunct NBC show Megyn Kelly Today.
+However, I would be the first woman to allege being sexually assaulted by Calloway.
+When NBC chose to quash my story, it not only abdicated its obligation to report news; it provided cover for a man who would later be accused of serial rape and sexual assault when my story was eventually published by The Hollywood Reporter the following summer.

 When I approached Joy, I had no idea that NBC had a reputation for not breaking news about men accused of sexual assault.
 Therefore, I had no reason to believe my story would be derailed by the network.
 After going through a thorough vetting process, an on-camera interview with Joy was taped on Jan.
 7, 2018.
 While she’s a host on MSNBC, I was told that NBC was not taping it for the cable network but NBC itself, in order to get it a larger audience beyond Joy’s weekend show; also, it was to be paired with a lengthy print piece written by Joy for New York magazine.
 I was told the TV portion was scheduled to air on Jan.
 13, 2018, but I received an email the day before from Joy asking me to reach out to her.